-Scientists believe there are thousands of objects measuring up to 100 km across in the Kuiper Belt, plus trillions of smaller things as well.
+Astronomers believe there are thousands of objects measuring up to 100 km across in the Belt, plus trillions of smaller objects as well.

 The Oort Cloud lies beyond the Kuiper Belt.

 Due to the vast distance, all objects in the Belt takes hundreds of years to complete one orbit around the Sun.

 Objects in the Kuiper Belt are ice cold.
 It would be very hard for anything to live there.

 The Kuiper Belt is roughly 4,400,000,000 to 14,900,000,000 km from the Sun.

 Neptune largely controls the structure of the Belt due to it’s gravitational field.

 Scientist believe all the objects in the Belt were left-overs from the birth of the planets.
 They were forced out to this remote outer ring due to interactions with the giant planets.

 There are four known giant planets in our Solar System: Jupiter, Saturn, Uranus and Neptune.